opensafely-core/ehrql/docs/contracts/data-provider-integration.md

     engine.

-If you are a new data provider, [please contact our technical team to discuss integration with Data Builder and OpenSAFELY](../../how-to-get-help.md#data-providers).
+If you are a new data provider, [please contact our technical team to discuss integration with ehrQL and OpenSAFELY](../../how-to-get-help.md#data-providers).

 !!! parent_snippet:'includes/glossary.md'